rjust/defects4j/README.md

 flag returns information only on deprecated bugs, while the `[-A]` flag returns information for all active and deprecated bugs.

+To determine the methods that are changed between the buggy and fixed version of the code:

+1. Add this line to your user-level git attributes file:
+   `*.java diff=java`

+2. Run `git diff --no-index`, for example `git diff --no-index /tmp/lang_1_buggy /tmp/lang_1_fixed`.
+   In the output, every line starting with "@" gives the method name of a changed method.

 Test execution framework
 --------------------------